Small Tortoiseshell (Aglais urticae)

 © - Nick Greatorex-Davies

 The Small Tortoiseshell is a very mobile species that can be found almost anywhere and is a frequent sight in gardens and visitor to Buddleia bushes.
 Larvae feed gregariously on Stinging Nettle (Urtica dioica) in open sunny situations.
 (For further details on this species see http://www.butterfly-conservation.org/).

-Status over the last 20 years is Stable with a decrease of -39.7%
+Status over the last 20 years is Stable with a change of -49.2%

-Status over the last 10 years is Stable with a increase of 84%
+Status over the last 10 years is Stable with a change of -17.7%

 This chart shows the average number of butterflies seen on transects between Arpil and October across all sites (fitted values from a Generalised Additive Model).
 The blue line gives average counts over the full BMS series (1976 to date) and the red line gives the average for the last year.

 This map shows symbols for the mean abundance at transect sites, with the colour of the symbol reflecting the level of abundance.
 Means are over all years.
 Grey background squares are the occupied cells as shown by the Butterflies for the New Millenium over the previous ten year period.